West Highland White Terrier Parents

 Genetics is fascinating, but often very misunderstood!
 On some things just because a parent is a carrier it does not mean a puppy can ever have the problem.
 Many issues require both parents to be carriers, or actually have the disease.
 The point of testing is not to eliminate all dogs who are not perfect, which would decrease the gene pool adding its own set of problems.
 The point is to know which dogs to breed together for preventing diseases that are preventable in the puppies while having a large diverse gene pool.

 Those who do no testing have no proof of anything.
-Just because someone may claim to not have a problem doesn't mean they wont next year, or they may never hear back from families who had puppies with problems, or they haven't had a large number until old age.
+Just because someone may claim to not have a problem doesn't mean they won't next year, or they may never hear back from families who had puppies with problems, or they haven't been breeding for many years to have more then 1 or 2 dogs grow to old age.
 No dog is perfect.

-If someone also said they have never had a problem with anything, well then that just is not possible unless they only had a very small number of puppies.
+If someone also said they have never had a problem with anything, well then that just is not possible unless they only had a few litters of puppies.
 The laws of ratios with anything capable of carrying for 22 generations to pop up unexpectedly guarantee something will show up at some point no matter how hard any person tries to prevent it.
 Life is full of the unexpected, both good and bad!